HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-21-continuous-releases.md

 No more!

 Another benefit is that our releases happen much more quickly.
-Rather than waiting for somebody to do it manually, every patch is available as soon as our tests confirm it's okay.
+Every patch is available as soon as our tests confirm it's okay, not when somebody remembers to do a release.
 If something's been merged, it's either available for download, or it will be very shortly.

 Releasing more often means each individual release is much smaller, which makes it much easier to find the source of bugs or regressions.